-\paragraph{Some useful notation and observations.} We will extensively use the {\em triangle inequality} stating that $d(x,y) \leq d(x,z) + d(z,y)$ for any three points $x,y,z$ of the line.
+We will extensively use the {\em triangle inequality} stating that $d(x,y) \leq d(x,z) + d(z,y)$ for any three points $x,y,z$ of the line.
 We will sometimes use directly the following version of the triangle inequality (which can be shown by applying the classic one twice): $d(i,x) \leq d(i,y) + d(j,y) + d(j,x)$ for any two agents $i,j$ and locations $x,y$.